 If you have any questions regarding whether the Double Jeopardy Clause applies to your case or whether you can be retried for the same offense, you need to talk to an experienced criminal defense lawyer who understands the law when it comes to the Double Jeopardy Clause and what happens after a jury verdict.

-James Dimeas is a nationally-recognized, award-winning, criminal defense lawyer.
+James Dimeas is a nationally-recognized, award-winning, criminal defense lawyer with over-27 years of experience handling criminal cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”
+The National Academy of Criminal Defense Attorneys gave James Dimeas the “Top 10 Attorney Award for the State of Illinois”.
 Recently, the American Society of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer in the State of Illinois for the Year 2018.”
-James Dimeas has been named a “Best Criminal Defense Lawyer in Chicago” by Expertise and a “Best DUI Attorney.”
-The American Institute of Criminal Law Attorneys have named James Dimeas a “10 Best Attorney for Client Satisfaction.”
-The National Trial Lawyers have named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
+James Dimeas was named a “Best Criminal Defense Lawyer in Chicago” by Expertise and a “Best DUI Attorney.”
+The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
+The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
 AVVO rates James Dimeas as “Superb”, the highest rating possible for any criminal defense attorney in the United States.